pietrodn/filter-bubble/slide.md

 * Users should at least know **whether** personalization is enabled or not

-# Conclusion
+# Conclusions

-## Are personalizing filter harmful?

-Yes, they can be harmful if the people are using them without knowing
+## Conclusions

+* Personalization is **pervasive**
+* Personalizing filters return a **distorted image** of the world
-* Though, they are a really good technology for many specific application
+* They are a really good technology for many specific applications
-* Should not be used extensively for shaping public opinion
+    * "Too good" to get rid of them
+    * Users should be aware of them
+    * Users should be able to control them
+* Biggest risk: **deliberate use of filters to shape the public opinion**